Preheat oven to 350°F

 Try this oven-baked rice recipe.
 It bakes in 30 minutes at 350°F, so it is ready in the time it takes to rest and carve a roast.

 Sauté finely chopped fresh mushrooms with onions or shallots.
 I sometimes use the last third of an onion and the end of a package of mushrooms.
-This rice is even delicious made with only broth.
+This rice is also delicious made with only broth.

 Add the veggies to the hot chicken broth.
 Add one cup of raw white rice (not processed) to the liquid, along with a rounded teaspoon of butter.
 Stir the mixture until the butter melts.
 Place a lid on the casserole and bake for 30 minutes.